Skip to main content

 From Developmental Biology to Regenerative Medicine feature image

-This Research Interest Group on Innovation for Safe and Sustainable Food, Nutrition and Health provides a unique opportunity for the King’s research community to address the challenges of sustainable food development.
+This Research Interest Group on Safe and sustainable diets for a healthy body and mind (SSuDs) provides a unique opportunity for the King’s research community to address the challenges of sustainable food development.

 bread-hero